ingram-projects/animxyz/docs/content/sections/vue-xyz-transition.md

 ---

-The `<XyzTransition>` component is an extended version of the [&lt;Transition&gt;](https://vuejs.org/v2/api/#transition) Vue component used to animate single elements in and out of the page or to animate switching between elements.
+The `<XyzTransition>` component is an extended version of the [Vue &lt;Transition&gt;](https://vuejs.org/v2/api/#transition) component used to animate single elements in and out of the page or to animate switching between elements.
 The component exposes the same props and events as the Vue component with some presets to work seamlessly with AnimXYZ and some quality of life improvements.

 Unlike the complexity of the Vue component, with `<XyzTransition>` you only need to care about the `appear`, `appear-visible`, `duration`, and `mode` props.
+Most props available on the [Vue &lt;Transition&gt;](https://vuejs.org/v2/api/#transition)  component can also be used but likely wont be needed in the majority of cases.

 ```jsx
 <XyzTransition